 This is a bit of a tricky one, and one we’re still trying to figure out ourselves.

-WATER SETUP - We had our two tanks on the floor shelf in our rear seat, and whilst this was a good spot for them, it would be much better if we had strapped them down individually (they slid a bit due to being side by side), or even better if you can rig something up on a rear bar setup.
+WATER SETUP - We had our two tanks on the floor shelf in our rear seat, and whilst this was a good spot for them, it would be much better if you can rig something up on a rear bar setup.

 CHARCOAL - Would definitely bring some next time to make cooking on the fire a quicker process.
 Generating coals for the oven after 8hrs + on the road is just not something we loved doing.